Skip to Content

 Prison Break – Courtesy of The Escape Game

 Brooklyn Bowl: I know, it’s Vegas and you should probably do something you can’t do at home.
-However, if you are hankering to hit the lanes, Brooklyn’s 32-lane bowling alley is located along the Linq Promenade and has a swankier vibe than your AMF lanes back home.
+However, if you are hankering to hit the lanes, Brooklyn’s 32-lane bowling alley is located along the Linq Promenade and has a swankier vibe than your AMF back home.

 High Roller Observation Wheel with Brooklyn Bowl sign in the foreground